onzfonz/comp227/src/content/2/en/part2c.md

 Now we are ready to use Axios.
 Going forward, json-server is assumed to be running on port 3001.

-> NB: To run json-server and your react app simultaneously, you will need to use two terminal windows.
+> Pertinent: To run json-server and your react app simultaneously, you will need to use two terminal windows.
 > One to keep json-server running and the other to run react-app.
 > Normally I have a third terminal window open as well to work with git if you are not using WebStorms built-in tools.